hhvm/hhvm.com/_posts/2017-11-14-gpg-key-migration.markdown

 category: blog
 ---

 As part of modernizing and automating our binary packaging infrastructure, we're rotating the GPG key we use to sign our apt repositories; we will also be signing our source tarballs in the future.
+We expect to switch the key later this week.

 The new key can be installed with: